aaqhilahamed2004-ops/quantum-simulation-of-black-hole-and-islands/README.md

 ## About

-This project was developed independently as part of ongoing self-directed research in quantum information theory, prior to formal graduate study.
-The simulation work complements theoretical reports on non-Markovian open quantum system models of black hole evaporation (2026) and quantum circuit models of the information paradox (2025).
+This project was developed independently as part of ongoing self-directed research in quantum information theory, before formal graduate study.
+The simulation work complements quantum circuit models of the information paradox (2025).

 For questions or collaboration: **aaqhilahamed2004@gmail.com**